Result visualization¶

 ¶

-This script can plot graphs out of generated logs.
+This script can plot graphs based on generated logs.
 It can generate two different types of graphs:

 Distribution of bitflips across rows and columns.
-For example, you can generate some graphs by calling:
+For example, you can generate graphs by calling:

 (venv) $ python logs2plot.py your_error_summary.json